 HAWCStab2 is a tool developed at the Department of Wind Energy of the Technical University of Denmark.
 HAWCStab2 is an improved version of HAWCStab [1] with a different kinematic.
-The model is an analytical linearization of a non-linear finite beam element model.
+The model is an analytical linearization of a nonlinear finite beam element model.
 The beam model is coupled with an unsteady blade element momentum model of the blade aerodynamic.
 The aerodynamic model includes shed vorticity, dynamic stall, and dynamic inflow.
 Hansen [2] gives a detailed description of the model.
 A validation and analysis of the open-loop performances are provided by Sønderby and Hansen [3].
+An analysis in closed-loop is shown by Tibaldi et al. [7].

-In Chap.
-3 the basic structure of the htc file is explained.

-In Chap.
-5 a few examples on how to use the program are shown.
+In Chapter 3 the basic structure of the htc file is explained.
+In Chapter 4 the output files are explained.
+In Chapter 5 a few examples on how to use the program are shown.